Charlie-s1/ghMonitor/README.md

-ghMonitor
+Greenhouse Monitor
 =========
-This system is designed to work with a raspberry pi to monitor conditions of a greenhouse.
+This project can be used to monitor conditions of an environment with the option of adding additional devices to monitor and water plants elsewehere or nearby.

-This system uses node.js to display curent and historic data from the greenhouse and allow the user to interact with some devices through the web interface.
+This project uses node.js in order to create a web interface to allow users to view the data collected from the device(s).
+The web interface is also used to interact with other devices installed (lights, water pump, etc.).